 We tested the Saucony Endorphin Elite 2 in men's US size 9, as indicated on the label of our unit.
 The shoe pictured here is in the White | Peel colorway.
 This model is available in several other colors, including Fog | Cinder and Citron | Black.
 Wide versions are not available for this shoe.
 The design section refers specifically to the model we tested, but we expect other size and gender variants to perform similarly.

 The Saucony Endorphin Elite 2 is one of the softest and most deeply cushioned super shoes on the market.
 Despite the plush feel, its midsole remains impressively energetic and holds itself together well at marathon pace, making it a compelling option for long-distance racing where protection and comfort become crucial but efficiency is still paramount.
-However, that same softness can work against it in shorter events; it lacks the snappiness and precision found in options like the Nike Vaporfly 4, which are more dialed-in for 5K to half-marathon efforts.
+However, that same softness can work against it in shorter events; it lacks the snappiness and precision found in options like the Brooks Hyperion Elite 5 or Nike Vaporfly 4, which are more dialed-in for 5K to half-marathon efforts.
 The Elite 2's focus on softness and underfoot protection brings it closer in spirit to the Mizuno Wave Rebellion Pro 3, though without that shoe's aggressive and unique rocker geometry.

 Within Saucony's premium Endorphin lineup, the Endorphin Elite 2 sits at the very top as their lightest, marathon-optimized racing shoe.
 Just below it is the more accessible Saucony Endorphin Pro 4, which is another carbon-plated super shoe but with a firmer, more versatile ride that performs well in shorter races and structured workouts.
-Further down in the lineup, the Saucony Endorphin Speed 4 serves as a plated super trainer ideal for intervals and faster training sessions, rounding out the lineup with a strong balance of performance and daily usability.
+Further down in the lineup, the Saucony Endorphin Speed 5 serves as a plated super trainer ideal for intervals and faster training sessions, rounding out the lineup with a strong balance of performance and daily usability.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.

 The Nike Alphafly 3 and the Saucony Endorphin Elite 2 are both marathon-optimized super shoes with similar weights, but they deliver very different ride experiences.
 The Alphafly 3 has a firmer forefoot thanks to its Zoom Air pods, creating a more mechanical, highly efficient feel that many runners find propulsive.
 The Elite 2, by contrast, is softer and more cushioned underfoot, offering excellent protection and bounciness over long distances, but its ultra-plush feel may come across as overly mushy for some.
-While neither shoe is particularly stable, the Alphafly 3 holds a slight edge in that regard, making it feel a bit more controlled at high speeds.
-I
+While neither shoe is particularly stable, the Alphafly 3 holds the edge in that regard, making it feel a bit more controlled at high speeds.

 The Saucony Endorphin Elite 2 and the Saucony Endorphin Pro 4 are both carbon-plated super shoes, but they serve slightly different purposes.
 The Elite 2 is lighter, softer, and more deeply cushioned, offering a highly energetic ride that excels in the marathon, where protection and efficiency are key.
 However, its ultra-soft midsole can feel overly mushy for shorter events, lacking the snappiness some runners appreciate.
 The Endorphin Pro 4, while slightly heavier and firmer, is more stable and versatile—it performs well across a wider range of distances, including shorter races and even track workouts.
 For runners chasing maximum performance and comfort over long distances, the Elite 2 is the superior tool.
-But for most, the Pro 4 offers a more practical and well-rounded race-day experience.
+But for most, the Pro 4 offers a more practical and well-rounded experience.

 The Saucony Endorphin Elite 2 is lightweight, comparable with other top-tier marathon super shoes like the Nike Alphafly 3 and adidas Adizero Adios Pro 4.
 While it doesn't push boundaries, it maintains an efficient race-day feel.